-The aim of this course is to certify NATO Targeteers in the application of the US Collateral Damage Methodology.
-The US Methodology has been approved for use during NATO combat operations and is serving as the framework for the emerging NATO methodology for air-to-surface and surface-to-surface lethal operations.
+Qualify NATO Targeteers in the application of the U.S. Collateral Damage Methodology which is approved for use during NATO combat operations.
+It serves as the underlying framework for the emerging NATO methodology for air-to-surface and surface-to-surface lethal fires operations.

 to obtain the contact information of your agency POC.